true-while/AzureFastStartForIoT/Management System and Inventory/README.md

 Build your basic cicuit according to this diagram:

 ![The circuit](images/xxxxxxxx.png)

-If you have more electronics experience, this is the circuit diagram of what you'll be building:

-__TODO__

 For interest/reference, these are the PINs on the Raspberry Pi.